tccheetah/amazon-shopping-assistant/amazon-shopping-assistant/design_doc.md

 ## Overview

 This doc outlines the approach for the Amazon Shopping Assistant.
-I've implemented v0 with hooks for v1 and v2 enhancements.
+I've implemented v0 with room for v1 and v2 enhancements afterrr.

-## Components (wrote on paper then generated)
+## Components

 ```
 User -> ConversationManager -> QueryParser -> AmazonNavigator -> BrowserManager -> Amazon.com